Polo on the Beach teams

 Meet the professionals

 There are over 68 polo clubs in the UK, many of which have professional polo players.
-All of the players at Polo on the Beach have either been professional players or are currently professional which is why Polo on the Beach is such a high handicapped beach polo match.
+All of the players at Aspall Polo on the Beach are either professional or ex-professional players which is why Polo on the Beach is such a high handicapped beach polo match.

 In a standard arena polo match each team has four players but as beach polo has a much smaller pitch (100yds by 50yds) there are only three players per team.
 All the players have to be right handed to avoid injury.

 Handicap 2 goals

 An integral part of Polo on the Beach, Andy organises the players and ponies for the event.
 After a career as a professional polo player around the world, Andy now runs South West Polo near Wadebridge.